-About 700 meters away from Hostel Vanilla 1 Dongdaemun is one of Seoul’s top fashion destinations, Dongdaemun Street, where you can find branded clothing at surprisingly low rates.
+About 700 meters away from Hostel Vanilla 1 Dongdaemun is one of Korea’s top fashion destinations, Dongdaemun Street, where you can score branded clothing at surprisingly low rates.
 And don’t worry about appeasing your taste buds either.
 There are plenty of snack bars, restaurants, and eateries nearby serving delicious Korean food and other Oriental fare.
-Locating the hotel the first time around may be difficult as the streets of Seoul are rather weirdly organized.
+Locating the hotel the first time around may be difficult as the streets here are rather weirdly organized.
 But the sight of the smiling staff waiting to welcome you is sure to lift your spirits!

 K-Guesthouse Seoul City

-Situated in the heart of Jung-gu, K-Guesthouse Seoul City combines the convenience of a excellent location with clean & comfortable modern rooms that don’t stretch your travel budget too far.
-Unlike many guesthouses in the area, all rooms are equipped with newly-renovated private bathrooms.
+Situated in the heart of Jung-gu, K-Guesthouse Seoul City combines the convenience of a excellent location with clean & comfortable rooms that don’t stretch your travel budget too far.
+Unlike many guesthouses in the area, all the units are equipped with newly-renovated private bathrooms.

-K-Guesthouse Seoul City includes an excellent breakfast in its price, but don’t stuff yourself too much before tackling your day.
-The hotel is sandwiched almost equally between the culinary goodness of Insadong to the north and Myeongdong to the south; there’s plenty of Korean food around to keep your tastebuds guessing what’s coming next!
+K-Guesthouse includes an excellent breakfast in its price, but don’t stuff yourself too much before tackling your day.
+The property is sandwiched almost equally between the culinary goodness of Insadong to the north and Myeongdong to the south; there’s plenty of Korean food around to keep your tastebuds guessing what’s coming next!